 1. Track back and see if you can pick up the trail, don’t panic about losing time, calmly accept that it’s happened, the less time you spend worrying about it the quicker you will get back on track.
 Oh, and no you won’t be disqualified!

-2. Call us on the published mobile number (Race Guide) we will explain how to get back on track or come and pick you up if you cannot continue.
+2. Call us on the mobile number shown on your race number and we will explain how to get back on track or come and pick you up if you cannot continue.
 If you just wish to drop out please make it to the next support station where you can get food and attention while you wait for us to arrive.

 3. Should you have a medical issue if at all possible please make it to a junction where it is easier for the medical team to reach you before calling us.
 The river bank is awkward for vehicles and it will take them more time to find you and bring the correct equipment needed.